 - Be a part of a university or college you know and love

 - Get a degree from a school employers know and trust

 - Be close enough to easily visit when desired

 Ranking guidelines for the best online colleges in Kansas:

 Note: In ranking the best online colleges in Kansas, giving attention to the variety of degree programs available at the institutions is of utmost importance.
 For this reason, a more prestigious school in Kansas may offer one, or a few online degrees, but that may not be enough for that school to rank highly among the best online colleges in the state.
 In this ranking, we are dedicated to showing who's leading the way in delivering quality online degree programs in Kansas.

 - See who ranks as the best college and university in Kansas today.

-- Kansas State University,Fort Hays State University, Virtual College, and Ottawa University rank among the 100 Best Online Colleges for 2018.
+- Kansas State University ranks among the 50 Best Online Colleges for 2019.

 The Best Online Colleges in Kansas